OpenSimulationInterface/open-simulation-interface/README.md

 Functional Mock-up Units (FMUs) for use in simulation environments is available [here](https://github.com/OpenSimulationInterface/osi-sensor-model-packaging).

 Documentation
 -------------

 In order to generate the doxygen documentation for OSI, please follow the following steps:
-1. Install [Doxygen](http://www.stack.nl/~dimitri/doxygen/download.html) and set an environmental variable 'doxygen' with the path to the binary file.
+1. Install [Doxygen](http://www.stack.nl/~dimitri/doxygen/download.html), set an environmental variable 'doxygen' with the path to the binary file and add it to PATH ´<old-path>;%doxygen%´.
 2. Download and unzip the [zip file containing the filter proto2cpp.py](https://sourceforge.net/p/proto2cpp/wiki/Home/ ).
-3. Install [graphviz-2.38](http://www.graphviz.org/Download_windows.php ) and set an environmental variable 'dot' with the path to the binary file.
+3. Install [graphviz-2.38](http://www.graphviz.org/Download_windows.php ), set an environmental variable 'graphviz' with the path to the binary file and add it to PATH ´<old-path>;%graphviz%´.
 4. From the cmd navigate to the build directory and run:
 ```cmd
 cmake -DFILTER_PROTO2CPP_PY_PATH=<path-to-proto2cpp.py> <path-to-CMakeLists.txt>